$0 International Adoption Navigation Guide — Quick-Start Checklist

 The evaluation process you need before accepting:

 International adoption pediatrician review.
-This is a specialty — physicians who have reviewed hundreds or thousands of foreign referral files and understand what the documents mean, what they're likely missing, and what warning signs suggest undisclosed conditions.
+This is a specialty — physicians who have reviewed foreign referral files and understand what the documents mean, what they're likely missing, and what warning signs suggest undisclosed conditions.
 Organizations like the University of Minnesota International Adoption Clinic, Nationwide Children's Hospital's International Adoption program, and similar centers offer remote referral consultations.
-This typically costs $200-$500 and is non-negotiable.
+Fees vary by clinician and service; request a current quote before arranging the review.

 "File review" vs. "blind referral" programs.
 Some programs allow prospective families to review a child's file and choose whether to accept before committing; others present a specific referral and expect an answer within days.
 Understanding which approach your target program uses affects your preparation requirements.

 Video request.
-Most programs will provide updated video of a referred child on request.
-Video shows developmental patterns that photographs and documents cannot capture — movement quality, social responsiveness, affect, language use.
-Bring your adoption pediatrician into the video review.
+Ask whether the program can provide updated video of a referred child.
+Video may show developmental patterns that photographs and documents cannot capture — movement quality, social responsiveness, affect, language use.
+Bring your adoption pediatrician into the review when available.

 The "decline" decision.
 Declining a referral is one of the most difficult decisions a prospective adoptive family faces.
 It's also sometimes the right decision.
 A guide that helps you understand what you're looking at — and gives you permission to say no to a child whose needs exceed your family's capacity — is doing you a service, not discouraging you.